Skip to main content

 Custom Zodiac

-You can create custom zodiac configurations by providing your own array of zodiac definitions but must use the 12 existing zodiac sign names, only date ranges are customizable:
+You can create custom zodiac configurations by providing your own array of zodiac definitions with any zodiac sign names:

 const customZodiac = [